amin-tayebi/Creat_sensor_via_DHT11_and_L476RG_STM32_board/README.md

 - In the Board scheme for the signal transmission of DHT11:
 PIN PA10 set to "GPIOoutput" (PIN name = A, PIN number = 10)

+- We did'nt use "DHT11_Check_Response" function, but it could be used to check if the sensor is present or not

 - Delays are in microsecons

 <b>👉 Hardware equipment</b>